Room temperature butter for cookies: what does that actually mean, and how do you know when your butter is at the right temperature for mixing?

 The most hassle free way to ensure you have room temperature butter for your cookies is to plan ahead.

-Pull the butter out of the fridge two hours and 45 minutes before you plan to star making the batch of cookie dough.
+Pull the butter out of the fridge about 2½ to 3 hours before you plan to start baking.

 Comments